Hugoo/hackathon-api-doc/readme.md

 ## Dictionaries

-As mentioned above, here are mapping tables for categories and French regions (department codes are the one you already know):
+As mentioned above, here are tables to let you map categories and French regions to their matching ids (department ids are the one you already know, ie: Paris === '75'):

 TO DO x2